 People sometimes ask us what sort of incidents we get called to – do we only go to those that the Ambulance Service consider not worth sending an ambulance to?

-Most certainly not is the answer.
-If there is an ambulance 999 call in our area and we are on duty – we get sent.
+NO is the simple answer: if there is an ambulance 999 call in our area when we are on duty and it is considered high priority, then we get sent.
 In fact we are probably at our most valuable when there is a dire emergency because we can get to an incident far faster than an ambulance.
+For example, if you or a relative had a heart attack we could be on the scene in minutes: our vehicle carries a defibrillator, and our volunteers are fully trained to use it.
+We hope we won’t have to use it, for you or anybody else, but if we do, the time saved in getting to you could mean the difference between life or death.

-We do not of course replace the regular Ambulance Service.
+We do not replace the regular Ambulance Service.
 When you dial 999, the control room will dispatch a First Responder team (if available) in addition to the ambulance.
 It is simply that, because of our proximity, we can arrive sooner, and start procedures that may save precious time, and with it, a life.

 You can watch the video HERE